wp-plugins/woocommerce-multilingual/readme.txt

 2. Product categories translations

 == Changelog ==

+= 3.3.3 =
+* Compatibility with WooCommerce 2.2.x
+* Auto-download WooCommerce translations for active and new languages
+* Page titles translations for WooCommerce pages taken from WooCommerce Multilingual .mo files
+* Product base, product category slug, product tag slug and product attribute bases will always have to be translated via String Translation (not using WooCommerce translations from the mo files)
+* Added warning message on settings page when product base not translated to all languages
+* Fixed: Base currency format ignored after adding additional currency
+* Fixed: Shipping class names were displayed wrong on the WooCommerce settings page when switching the admin language
+* Fixed: WooCommerce pages were not working correctly after changing the default language
+* Fixed: WooCommerce native interface doesn't copy the variations prices

 = 3.3.2 =
 * Fixed: 'Language warning' appears when editing product translations using the native WooCommerce editor